-The League of DiAthletes (LOD) connecting the world as 1 through living with type 1.
+The League of DiAthletes (LOD) connecting the world as 1, in living with Type 1.

-#T1DGlobal19 – members of the LOD team took on the Central American rainforest: www.GoFundMe.com/project-lod-for-t1d
+#T1DGlobal19 – members of the LOD team took on the Central American rainforest.

 Episode 1: Welcome to Costa Rica